-Hurricane Idalia: 'Life-threatening' flooding as storm batters Florida
+Hurricane Idalia: Two dead in Florida as storm slams into Georgia

 "If you live near water, you're going to get a wet butt once in a while, and that's just the way it is."

-Michael Bobbitt, who is sheltering on the second floor of his two-storey home on Florida's Cedar Key island , concedes "there's no help coming" soon.
+Michael Bobbitt, who is sheltering on the second floor of his two-storey home on Florida's Cedar Key island, said "there's no help coming" soon.

 "Our entire downtown is underwater," he told the BBC.